kifzig/kifzig/README.md

 - 👋 Hi, I’m @kifzig or Kiffany
-- 👀 I’m interested in Python, JavaScript, HTML, CSS, as well as Data Analytics.
+- 👀 I’m interested in Python, JavaScript, React, HTML, CSS, as well as Data Analytics.
-- 🌱 I’m currently learning more about Tableau, Cloud, Devops, etc. I graduated from the Nucamp Backend Devops program in August.
-I'm in the Software Engineering bootcamp with Practicum currently to learn the full stack better.
+- 🌱 I’m currently learning more about Tableau, Cloud, Devops, etc. I graduated from the Nucamp Backend Devops program in late 2021.
+I'm in the Software Engineering bootcamp with TripleTen currently to learn the full stack better.
-- 💞️ I’m looking to collaborate on web and data projects.
+- 💞️ I’m looking to collaborate on web and data and coding projects.
 - 📫 How to reach me : you can email me at kif.zig AT gmail DOT com

 <!---